BA (Hons) Fine Art

 You will:

-- *study a course that is rated 2nd in Wales in the Fine Art subject league table in The Guardian University Guide 2023.
+*This subject area is rated joint 2nd in the UK for Satisfied with Teaching in the Fine Art subject area league table in the Guardian University Guide, 2025.

 Key course features